Learn about

 Recent projects include: "For the Love of Dance" - celebrating the 50th Anniversary of Repertory Dance Theatre; Florida Waterworks Dance Project; and "In Perilous Time" - a documentary video celebrating the lives of WWII veterans for Jewish Family Services or Utah.

 Joseph Lea holds a BA in Economics (St. Anslem College), a JD in Law (Catholic University) a LLM in International law (University of Notre Dame), and Connecticut teaching certifications in History/Social Studies and as a Library Media Specialist.
 He began his education career at the York Correctional Institution for women as a teacher in 1995 and became the library media specialist in 2003.
 At York CI, he has also coordinated the arts programming at the prison.
-In 2006 he took a sabbatical from York CI to pursue an MA Degree program in Applied Theatre at the University of Manchester in England.
-His dissertation was entitled The Role of Audience as Witness in Prison Performance.
-In 2007, he was invited to lead a panel at the Arts in Criminal Justice national conference.
-In 2008 he served on the organizational committee for the Building Bridges: Women Prison and the Arts Conference held at Trinity College and in the spring of 2008 he was an adjunct professor at Central Connecticut State University where he taught a course entitled The Art of Correction.

 Peggy was the subject of Healing Voices - Personal Stories first film, "Peggy's Story".
 At that time she was a Development Fundraiser at Esperanza Shelter in Santa Fe, NM.
-She is an excellent speaker and has presented programs throughout the state of New Mexico and Texas.

 Christy has been a board member/treasurer of Healing Voices - Personal Stories and now continues on the advisory board.
 She has over fourteen years of experience in the non-profit world, and six years of experience working in Domestic Violence.
-She worked with the New Mexico Coalition Against Domestic Violence for over two years as the finance director.
-She previously worked at Esperanza Shelter for Battered Families in Santa Fe, New Mexico as the Finance Coordinator, Assistant Director and Interim Director.
-Her previous professional experience includes Finance Director for the Monterey History and Art Association in Monterey, California and the Finance Director for the national Steinbeck Center in Salinas, California.
+She is currently the Accounting and Human Resources Manager for the Life Link in Santa Fe, New Mexico.

+Alicia Smith spent her career engaged in public policy with a focus on human services.
 Her interest in domestic violence stems from her years of work in human services where she saw the devastating impacts on both the victims and their families.
-She is excited to be working with Healing Voices—Personal Stories, first as a board member and now on the advisory board.
+S

 Henry Valdez is the director of the Administrative Office of the District Attorneys.
 Prior to this for 16 years, Henry held the office of District Attorney of the 1st Judicial District which encompasses Santa Fe, Rio Arriba and Los Alamos Counties.

-Copyright © 2020 hv-ps.org - All Rights Reserved.
+Copyright © 2023 hv-ps.org - All Rights Reserved.

 Powered by GoDaddy Website Builder